Corey Mackenzie, Ph.D., C. Psych Lab Director

 Li-elle Rapaport Ph.D.
 Student

-Dallas is in the second year of the graduate program in Clinical Psychology.
+Dallas is in the first year of the PhD program in Clinical Psychology.
 Dallas’ primary research interests include making mental health resources more accessible, treatment interventions, and perceived control.
 In his free time, you can usually find Dallas in some forest, exploring a new trail.

-Joanna is an undergraduate student currently in the 4th year of her Psychology Honours program.
+Joanna graduated from her Psychology Honours program 2024 after completing her honour’s thesis in the Aging & Mental Health Lab.
 Her research interests are older adult populations and effects of ageism.
 Joanna usually spends her spare time trying new recipes and painting.

 Lab Alumni